mtulio/provider-certification-tool/docs/user.md

 ### Dedicated Node for Test Environment <a name="dedicated-env"></a>

 If your compute nodes are at or below minimum requirements, it is recommended to run the certification environment on one dedicated node to avoid disruption of the test scheduler.
-Otherwise the concurrency between resources scheduled on the cluster, e2e-test manager (aka openshift-tests-plugin), and other stacks like monitoring can disrupt the test environment, leading to unexpected results, like eviction of plugins or certification server (sonobuoy pod).
+Otherwise, the concurrency between resources scheduled on the cluster, e2e-test manager (aka openshift-tests-plugin), and other stacks like monitoring can disrupt the test environment, leading to unexpected results, like the eviction of plugins or certification server (sonobuoy pod).

 See the troubleshooting section on ways to identify you might need to use a dedicated node test environment below.